Genymobile/scrcpy/README.md

 `adb`:

 1. Plug the device into a USB port on your computer.
-2. Connect the device to the same Wi-Fi as your computer.
+2. Connect the device to the same Wi-Fi network as your computer.
 3. Get your device IP address, in Settings → About phone → Status, or by executing this command: